HumaIlyas/DjangoNews/README.md

 I adjusted this issue:
    *

+## Unfixed bugs
+* No unfixed bugs

 [Back to Table of contents](#table-of-contents)

 ___
 # Deployment

 ## GitHub
-The website was deployed on GitHub pages.
-Gitpod was used as a development environment where all the changes were committed to git version control system.
-The push command was used in Gitpod to save changes into GitHub.
+Gitpod and Codeanywhere were used as a development environment where all the changes were committed to git version control system.
+The push command was used in Gitpod and Codeanywhere to save changes into GitHub.

-The following steps were taken to deploy the website:
-* Open the GitHub repository, navigate to the Settings tab
-* From the source section, select the Main Branch
-* Click save and page was deployed after auto-refresh to indicate the successful deployment

 ## Heroku
 World News was deployed using Code Institute's mock terminal for Heroku.